U(2) is Right for Leptons and Left for Quarks

 The SM Yukawa couplings contain limited information about the violation of the full $ \U(3)^5 $ flavor symmetry of the fermion kinetic terms.
 We adopt the perspective that the observed approximate symmetries may be largely accidental.
-Specifically, we impose a non-Abelian flavor symmetry group $\U(2)_{q+e}$ that realizes the distinct flavor patterns observed in the quark and lepton sectors.\footnote{To our knowledge, this $\U(2)$ flavor symmetry has been overlooked in the existing literature~\cite{Barbieri:1995uv, Barbieri:1996ae, Barbieri:1997tu, Roberts:2001zy, Raby:2003ay, Dudas:2013pja, Falkowski:2015zwa, Linster:2018avp, Feruglio:2019ybq, Barbieri:2019zdz, Linster:2020fww, Greljo:2023bix}.} By enforcing this symmetry on the SM viewed as an EFT, the renormalizable Lagrangian inadvertently respects a larger accidental symmetry, $\U(2)^5$~\cite{Feldmann:2008ja, Kagan:2009bn, Barbieri:2011ci, Barbieri:2012uh, Blankenburg:2012nx, Fuentes-Martin:2019mun,Faroughy:2020ina,Greljo:2022cah}.
+Specifically, we impose a non-Abelian flavor symmetry group $\U(2)_{q+e}$ that realizes the distinct flavor patterns observed in the quark and lepton sectors.\footnote{To our knowledge, this $\U(2)$ flavor symmetry was not considered in existing literature~\cite{Barbieri:1995uv, Barbieri:1996ae, Barbieri:1996ww, Barbieri:1999pe, Masiero:2001cc, Linster:2018avp, Barbieri:1997tu, Carone:1997qg, Roberts:2001zy, Raby:2003ay, Dudas:2013pja, Falkowski:2015zwa, Feruglio:2019ybq, Barbieri:2019zdz, Linster:2020fww, Greljo:2023bix}.} By enforcing this symmetry on the SM viewed as an EFT, the renormalizable Lagrangian inadvertently respects a larger accidental symmetry, $\U(2)^5$~\cite{Feldmann:2008ja, Kagan:2009bn, Barbieri:2011ci, Barbieri:2012uh, Blankenburg:2012nx, Fuentes-Martin:2019mun, Faroughy:2020ina, Greljo:2022cah}.
 The symmetry, therefore, predicts large, unsuppressed masses for the third generation of all charged fermions, while the light generations remain essentially massless.

 However, only $\U(2)_{q+e}$ is respected beyond the renormalizable level, so the setup addresses flavor hierarchies in charged fermions without imprinting the same into the neutrino sector.
-The crucial point is that $\U(2)_{q+e}$ does not enforce any selection rules on the Weinberg operator, suggesting an anarchic PMNS matrix.
-The ultraviolet (UV) origins of this symmetry will be further explored in Section~\ref{sec:model}.
+The crucial point is that $\U(2)_{q+e}$ does not enforce selection rules on the Weinberg operator, suggesting an anarchic PMNS matrix.
+The ultraviolet (UV) origins of this symmetry will be explored in Section~\ref{sec:model}.

 The minimal breaking of $\U(2)_{q+e} \to \U(1)_{q_1+e_1}$ via a single spurion doublet predicts a massive second and massless first generation, explaining the hierarchy between them.
-Including a subdominant second spurion doublet ensures the first generation is not left massless.
+Including a subdominant second spurion doublet ensures that the first generation is not left massless.
 As a result, not only are the masses between generations hierarchical, but left-handed quark mixings also follow the ratio of masses, which produces the observed CKM matrix.
 Our setup also justifies why the hierarchy between generations is common to up- and down-type quarks, as well as charged leptons.